NA-Wen/NA-Wen.github.io/_pages/about.md

 - [2025.9.19] Our work **Multi-Agent Collaboration via Evolving Orchestration** is accepted at <font color="RosyBrown">NeurIPS 2025</font>.
 Hope this is a good start.
 - [2025.9.3] Our technical report about GUI Agent is released on [arXiv](https://arxiv.org/pdf/2509.02444).
 - [2025.6] I received my bachelor’s degree from Tsinghua University, majoring in Mathematical & Physical Sciences (MPS) and Software Engineering.
-- [2025.5.26] Our paper on evolving orchestration through reinforcement learning in multi-agent systems has been released on [arXiv](https://arxiv.org/abs/2505.19591).
 - [2025.5.15] Our team's work about "Multi Agent Cross-Team Collaboration" is accepted by ACL 2025 Findings.
 - [2025.1.23] Our team's work around "Scaling LLM agent collaboration" is accepted by ICLR 2025.
 - [2024.9.26] Our team's work around LLM Agent under information asymmetry is accepted by NeurIPS 2024.
 Congrats 🥳!
-- [2024.8.11-2024.8.16] Our team attended ACL 2024 in Bangkok, amazing experience 😃.
-- [2024.6.14] Two papers related with multi-agent collaboration from the perspective of [intra-team](https://arxiv.org/abs/2406.07155v1) and [cross-team](https://arxiv.org/abs/2406.08979) organization have been released on arXiv first.
 - [2024.5.16] Our two papers have been accepted to <font color="RosyBrown">ACL 2024, main conference</font> 🥳. **Thanks to my best mentor and all co-authors!**
-- [2024.5.6]  Following our prior work on ECL, we're excited to announce the publication of our latest endeavor, **Iterative Experience Refinement of Software-Developing Agents**, available on [arXiv:2405.04219, 2024](https://arxiv.org/abs/2405.04219).
-- [2024.1.25]  Code and data around **Experiential Co-Learning of Software-Developing Agents** has released in [ECL](https://github.com/OpenBMB/ChatDev/blob/main/wiki.md#experiential-co-learning-guide).
-- [2023.12.29]  Our recent work **Experiential Co-Learning of Software-Developing Agents** has released on [arXiv:2307.07924, 2023](https://arxiv.org/abs/2307.07924).

 ## 💡 Publication
 **[ChatDev 2.0: A No-Code Multi-Agent Platform for Developing Everything](https://arxiv.org/abs/2609.00714)**.
 EMNLP 2026, Demo Track.\\